iejMac/video2dataset/README.md

 multiprocessing is a good option for downloading on one machine, and as such it is the default.
 Pyspark lets video2dataset use many nodes, which makes it as fast as the number of machines.
 It can be particularly useful if downloading datasets with more than a billion image.
+Here's an [example](https://github.com/iejMac/video2dataset/blob/main/examples/distributed_spark.md) for how we used pyspark distributed mode to download 40M videos with metadata.

 ### pyspark configuration